AugurProject/augur/README.md

 ### For development

 use `grunt watchify` to have grunt watch for changes.  `grunt browserify:debug` for helpful (yet slow) module mappings in console.

+*NOTE:*  a seperate dev branch is used when building in this manner and data will be seperate from the default build above.

 ## Features